Fukui] Kumagawa-juku, the road that brought the bounty of the Wakasa Sea to Kyoto

 What is Kumagawa-juku?

 Kumagawa-juku, located in the town of Wakasa in Fukui Prefecture, is a post town that developed as a trading center between Wakasa and Kyoto.
 Wakasa was a miketsukuni (land of food) that delivered the bounty of the mountains and sea to Kyoto, and also prospered through trade with the continent from ancient times.
-Even today, the remains of a magistrate's office, guard house, and storehouse still remain, and traditional irrigation canals run along the streets full of emotion.
+Even today, the remains of the magistrate's office, guard house, and storehouse still remain, and traditional irrigation canals run along the streets full of emotion.

 What is Saba Kaido?

-Photo courtesy of Kumagawa-juku Marushin
+Photo courtesy of Marushin, Kumagawa-juku

-Photo courtesy of Kumagawa-juku Marushin
+Photo courtesy of Marushin, Kumagawa-juku

 Learn about the history of the Saba Kaido Road and go for a stroll!
 Wakasa Saba-kaido Kumagawa-juku Museum Shukubakan

 Walking around Kumagawa-juku, you will see retro and modern Western-style buildings.
 This building was originally used as the Kumagawa Village Office and is now used as the "Wakasa Saba Kaido Kumagawa-juku Museum Shukubakan.
-It might be interesting to first learn about the history of the Saba Kaido and Kumagawa-juku and then take a walk around the area.
+It is interesting to first learn about the history of the Saba Kaido and Kumagawa-juku and then take a walk around the area.

 Wakasa Saba-kaido Kumagawa-juku Museum Shukubakan Exterior